• Tutors

 RICKI MEAKER

-I am a self-taught, practising artist and sculptor.
+I am a self-taught, practicing artist and sculptor.
 I enjoy all kinds of creative outlets such as renovation of old furniture, mosaic, recycle art, sculpting with various mediums, painting and mixed media.
 I love trying new techniques and learn through my own mistakes.
 I thoroughly enjoy children and love to inspire them to tap into their own sense of creativity.

 • MAC Russell Ness